Chair: Associate Professor Fraleigh

 331. Graphic Design: History and Practice.
 Students refine visual and problem-solving skills in design through research and writing, using text- and image-based design programs.
 Slide-lectures and readings on graphic-design history and theory focus on grounding design in cultural and historical context.
 Projects may include identity design, résumé writing, newsletter design.
 Prerequisite: Art 231.
 Fall.

 346. Interactive Design.
-Introduction to multimedia and principles of information design.
-Creation and preparation of web graphics, design and critique of web sites, maps, and signage systems.
+Introduction to the principles of website design, creation, and implementation.
+Creation and preparation of web graphics, design and critiques of websites, blogging and website development.
 Advanced work in image creation and manipulation.
+Comprehensive introduction and use of HTML/CSS development.
 Prerequisites: Art 131 and 268, or permission of instructor.

 348. Animation for the Web.
 The purpose of this class is to give the student an overview of how interactive and motion visual communications are prepared and implemented today.
 Within this framework, the student will learn professional practices of motion graphic design, including the fundamentals of programming and animated web design.
 Skills will be developed using major design applications, including Macromedia Flash, Photoshop, and Fireworks.
 Prerequisite: Art 131 or permission of instructor.